-Funding for water policy functions within the Department of Agriculture and Water Resources has been extended for seven years, both for the Murray-Darling Basin and in other areas where the Australian Government has an important role in water policy.
-Continuation of these activities is essential for effective national management of water issues which underpin key economic activities, including water and food security and export capability and the ongoing health of ecological systems that protect biodiversity, river health and recreational industries.
+Funding for water policy functions within the Department of Agriculture and Water Resources is provided for the Murray-Darling Basin and in other areas where the Australian Government has an important role in water policy.
+These activities provide effective national management of water issues which underpin key economic activities, including water and food security and export capability and the ongoing health of ecological systems that protect biodiversity, river health and recreational industries.

 Commodity Milk Price Index

 The Australian Government is providing up to $2.0 million over four years from 2016‑17 to develop a Commodity Milk Price Index to provide greater transparency on domestic and global dairy prices to support dairy farmers.